Does your view of the second coming really matter?

 For a printable version: click here.

-Join Lynn Pryor and Chris Johnson as they discus this topic:
+Join Lynn Pryor and Chris Johnson as they discuss this topic: